Odour Special Interest Group

-The Odour Special Interest Group (OSIG) is a sub-committee of the Clean Air Society of Australia and New Zealand and provides forums for the exchange of information, encouraging improved practices in odour measurement, dispersion modelling, assessment, control, management and monitoring of odour effects.
+The Odour Special Interest Group (OSIG) is a sub-committee of the Clean Air Society of Australia and New Zealand and provides an important national forum in Australia and New Zealand for the exchange of information, and in encouraging improved practices in odour measurement, modelling, assessment, control, management and monitoring.
 The current OSIG Chair is Michael Assal of The Odour Unit.

-When required, the OSIG reforms one or all of its four subcommittees.
-These are responsible for investigating and developing approaches in regard to Odour Sampling, Odour Modelling Approaches, Community Impact Tools and specifying Separation Distances.
-The aims of these committees are to help develop methods and approaches for assessing potential odour impacts that are transparent and can be cited as officially accepted by air quality professionals within Australia and New Zealand.
+There are important challenges to the air quality community involved in odour to advance the technical, planning and regulatory aspects of odour assessment and management.
+The aim of OSIG, amongst other functions, is to help develop methods and approaches for assessing potential odour impacts that are transparent and can be cited as officially accepted by air quality professionals within Australia and New Zealand.